atreyasha/spp-explainability/README.md

                                   directories
 ```

-To produce a facet-based visualization of the grid-training cases, simply execute:
+To produce a facet-based visualization of grid-based training, simply execute:

 ```shell
 bash scripts/visualize_train_spp_grid.sh "/glob/to/tb/event/*/director(ies)"
 ```

-**Note:** This script has been hard-coded for grid-training scenarios where only the following three training/model arguments are varied: `patterns`, `tau_threshold` and `seed`.
+**Note:** This script has been hard-coded for grid-based training scenarios where only the following three training/model arguments are varied: `patterns`, `tau_threshold` and `seed`.

 </p>
 </details>

 <details><summary>ii.
-Grid-evaluation</summary>
+Grid-based evaluation</summary>
 <p>

-For visualizing grid-evaluation performance and model-pair distances, we apply functions from `src/visualize_spp.R`.
+For visualizing grid-based evaluation performance and model-pair distances, we apply functions from `src/visualize_spp.R`.
 This workflow is wrapped using `scripts/visualize_evaluate_spp_grid.sh`:

 ```
 Usage: visualize_evaluate_spp_grid.sh [-h|--help] model_log_directory